 Before I researched this article, I had no idea.
 Never heard the word before.
 However, I found the description so accurate and “on point” that I had to use this infamous buzzword.

-In other words: an eco-hipster is a person that tries to brand themselves as eco-friendly without having any idea on how to live a green lifestyle.
+In other words: an eco-hipster is a person who tries to brand themselves as eco-friendly without having any idea on how to live a green lifestyle.
 Saving the world is not the most important thing.
 Getting other people to BELIEVE that you are saving the world is everything that counts.

 How to spot an eco-hipster in your daily life?

-There`s loads of them.
+There are loads of them.
 Chances are that you know a couple of them as well, which made me want to outline some clear characteristics:

 - They are factually wrong about most of the climate change science out there.

 - If they had a meat-free lunch four years ago, they will probably still talk about it.